vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Saturday 2025-01-25, I resumed hand gripper exercises with my right hand.
 I had resumed the left hand the previous day, so this completed the resumption of hand gripper exercises.

+## 2025-01-26: resumption of strength exercises

+On Sunday 2025-01-26, I resumed strength exercises (dead hang and pull-ups).
+This begins a new 3-day cycle, with the next day for dumb bells and push-ups and the third day for rest from strength exercises.